I had a magical customer experience.

 How are you going to apply this to your own company or within your own team?

-Note: You don’t have to be a business owner to be a hero to your customers.
-Find a way to create your own Bubble Parade, and then tell me about it below!
+You don’t have to be a business owner to be a hero to your customers.
+Find a way to create your own Bubble Parade–we’d love to hear about it!